Muhammad-Sarfaraz/ByteLogs/vue/guide.md

 #### Slot
  A slot in Vue.js is like a place where you can put different puzzle pieces to complete a picture.
+ You can write style in slot indiviually but affect will show on the child.

 Root Component:
 ```